Meibomian Gland Dysfunction (MGD)

 - Dissolvable – Made of materials like collagen that your body can absorb.

-- Semi-permanent – Made of a more long-lasting material, like silicone.
+- Semi-permanent – Made of more long-lasting material, like silicone.

 After carefully examining your eyes to determine the cause and type of your dry eye syndrome, Dr. Brooks will recommend the best treatment for your needs.

-If you are experiencing symptoms of dry eye syndrome, please contact Brooks Eye Associates today or call (972) 403-1110 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+If you are experiencing symptoms of dry eye syndrome, please contact Brooks Eye Associates today or call (972) 736-9347 to schedule an appointment.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.